smck1/ner-server-1/README.md

 content-type = application/json

 	json:{
-		text:'string of text from file',
-		port:'port number of stanford java server, optional and defaults to using port 9191 for stanford java server' }
+		text:'The text to process',
+		port:'Optional port of the java server'
+	}

 This returns